c-sanjay/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**
-The code is excecuted successfully.
+Thus to design half adder and half subtractor circuit and its truth table in Quartus using Verilog programming is verified successfully.